oemof/tespy/docs/basics/intro.rst

 In order to simulate a plant we start by creating the network (:py:class:`tespy.networks.network.Network`).
 The network is the main container for the model.
-You need to specify a list of the fluids you require for the calculation in your plant.
-For more information on the fluid properties go to the :ref:`corresponding section <tespy_fluid_properties_label>` in the documentation.

 .. literalinclude:: /../tutorial/basics/heat_pump.py
     :language: python
     :start-after: [sec_1]
     :end-before: [sec_2]

-On top of that, it is possible to specify a unit system and value ranges for the network's variables.
+It is possible to specify a unit system and value ranges for the network's variables.
 If you do not specify these, TESPy will use SI-units.
-We will thus only specify the unit systems, in this case.

 .. literalinclude:: /../tutorial/basics/heat_pump.py
     :language: python